miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Turned haven into Elysium area and placed females at the Blood Hunt.
 Swapped wrecks on Blood Hunt map and repaired helipad SWAT texture.
 Repaired Trip and Vandal not choosable at endgame in special cases.
-Prevented taxi from driving you to Mercurio when he is already dead.
+Prevented taxi from driving to dead Mercurio and hid taxi ride hole.
 Removed Jack from haven at taxi ride and improved observatory scene.
 Fixed weird camera after endgame Cabbie discussion and his cut line.
+Corrected breakable stairs at observatory and fixed many map holes.

 Temple:
 +Restored Yukie as companion to temple and Ming endgame camera shot.